lavawolf/pacman/README.md

 ## When all points have been eaten

 If totalpoints left in the game are zero, the `restart()` function is called which updates the level of the game and resets all playing conditions back to the initial stage except the score which is not changed.
-The `lives` are also updated to 3.
+The `lives` are also updated to 3 and the game starts as soon as the player presses a key.
+This instruction is added each time the pacman's position is reinitialized.

 ## When all lives are lost